Azure/azure-remote-rendering-asset-tool/Documentation/rendering.md

 ## ArrInspector

 You can launch [ArrInspector](https://docs.microsoft.com/azure/remote-rendering/resources/tools/arr-inspector) for your session with the button in the toolbar.
-ArrInspector is a great tool to live inspect performance stats and capture traces for debugging for any of your sessions.
+ArrInspector is a great tool to live inspect performance stats and capture traces for debugging.

 ## Performance statistics